cyberrangecz/frontend-topology-graph-model/README.md

 * Link
 * Enums

-It extends Node and Link D3.js model and therefore it can be used in apps using D3.js library.
+It extends Node and Link D3.js model, and therefore it can be used in apps using D3.js library.

 ## Prerequisites
 To use the library you need to have installed: